-Now, the game has seven (7) rounds or Acts, one for each day in the castle.
-Say it loud, so everybody can hear you.
-In each Act, you, the Judge, will give some Instructions-the Director James Maryon's Instructions.
+Now, the game has seven (7) rounds or Acts, one for each they in the castle.
+Say it loud, so everybody hear you.
+En each Act, you, the Judge, will give some Instructions - the Director James Maryon's Instructions.
 Do not say them these right now; first, you have to describe the firsts impressions of the castle, you have to ask them about the travel, the weather, how they feel when they enter the castle, what's the first thing each one will do, etcetera (encourage them to invent some details).
 Detail as long and deep as you and your fellows want to.
 Encourage them to do so, too.
-Ask like you were crazy.
+Ask as you're crazy.